DidierRLopes/fine-tune-llm/README.md

 # Fine-Tune LLM Pipeline

-A modular, production-ready pipeline for fine-tuning Large Language Models using LoRA (Low-Rank Adaptation) with MLX on Apple Silicon.
+A modular pipeline for fine-tuning Large Language Models using LoRA (Low-Rank Adaptation) with MLX on Apple Silicon.

 ## 🎯 Overview